 “And you’re creeping me out,” she retorted.

-While there’s a clever reference to Pygmalion later on, Crews’s Reza is more fairy godmother wrapped up in alpha-hero.
-It’s a perfect moment, from our contemporary barista McJob to princess thanks to blood, and queen, thanks to alpha-hero.
-And the fantasy walks in, as potent and powerful as any roly-poly godmother with a wand.
-He may sport the accoutrements of contemporary wealth, Apple watch and his massively expensive, HD-screen mobile phone, to prove Maggy’s rightful birth, but his presence is the reader’s entry into the HP fantasy.
-If the heroine buys it, despite her doubtful reply (in tandem with the reader eye-roll), then we do too.
+While there’s a clever reference to Pygmalion later, Crews’s Reza is more fairy godmother wrapped in alpha-hero.
+It’s a perfect moment, from our contemporary barista McJob to princess, thanks to birth; and queen, thanks to alpha-hero.
+And the fantasy walks in, as potent and powerful as a wand-wielding roly-poly godmother.
+Reza may sport contemporary wealth’s accoutrements, Apple watch and massive HD-screen mobile phone, to prove Maggy’s rightful birth, but his presence is the reader’s entry into the HP fantasy.
+If the heroine buys it, despite her doubtful reply, then we do too.
 In Decree‘s case, Miss Bates was hooked.

-Once we, and Maggy, enter the fantasy, the heroine’s transformation, using the tools of commercial trade, clothes, make-up, spa buffing (MissB’s favourite HP descriptions, which is marvelously referred to by Reza as “time in a spa to tend to your air of exhausted desperation”), and comportment lessons (in this case led by Reza’s old-battle-axe nanny), the romance narrative arrives at the matter’s crux: the cold hero’s emotional transformation.
+Once we, and Maggy, enter the fantasy, the heroine’s transformation, using the tools of commercial trade, clothes, make-up, spa buffing (marvelously referred to by Reza as “time … to tend to your air of exhausted desperation”), and comportment lessons, the romance narrative arrives at the matter’s crux: the cold hero’s emotional transformation.
 Reza’s backstory isn’t half as interesting as Maggy’s and in this may lie one of Crews’s weaknesses.
-It’s bad-parents standard fare: a cold-hearted mother and cheating father who could never bring his heart to align with his duties, until it destroyed him and nearly his kingdom.
+It’s bad-parents standard fare: cold-hearted mother and cheating father who could never bring his heart to align with his duties, until it destroyed him and nearly his kingdom.
 With these bitter lessons, Reza vowed to be everything his father wasn’t, especially at the behest of his duty-bound, heart-of-ice mother.
 He naïvely declares early in his acquaintanceship with Maggy: “distant admiration was the only feeling he intended to have for his queen, as was appropriate.
 Unlike his father’s disastrous affair of the heart.”
 At this, of course, every romance reader sniggers and awaits the hero’s emotional comeuppance.

 It begins early, with the heroine’s cavalier handling of the hero’s importance.
 Again, Maggy tries to insert her and our reality into her exchanges with Reza: